 Purpose: Component-based design is essential in creating software that reduces errors and promotes comprehension of the role for each component.
 Moreover, the component network needs to be shown to operate “as a whole.”
 Example components include HURRICANES, WINDFIELD, DAMAGE, and LOSS COSTS, and the major components of each.
-The purpose of each example component is as follows:
+The purpose of each example component is, as follows:

 1. HURRICANES accepts historical hurricane sets and generates historical and stochastic storm trajectories;